 Boehner bailed out the president.

-We've got Carpal.
+We've got Carville.

-Would I have the soundbite here?
+Would I have this onboard here?

-Grab uh grab number 24.
+Grab number 24.

-I do think this is a a really big debate, and I think the White House was out of bounds in trying to schedule a speech during a debate.
+I do think this is a really big debate, and I think the White House was out of bounds in trying to schedule a speech during a debate.

 But I do support Hillary.